einsmein/HSF-prep/solution1.md

 		.filter(lambda event: event.size >= 2))
 ```

 Again, mass of a Z boson pair is calculated from energy and momentum to find a mass of their original particle.
-Lastly, we can identify a Higgs boson mass range from Z bosons using a histogram.
+Lastly, we can identify a Higgs boson mass range using a histogram.

 ```python
 higgs_masses = (z_pairs_mep